Home

 There are also various computer software versions of metronomes available but I hesitate to recommend them when people ask me which metronome to buy as I am not a great believer in having a computer in the room when practising.
 It just makes it too easy to get distracted looking up that important point you saw on the Essential Music Practice site!

-classic clockwork metronome Many people prefer the look (and some prefer using) a traditional metronome.
-I have a Wittner model and I always recommend Wittner when people as which metronome to buy if they are looking for a traditional metronome.
+Many people prefer the look (and some prefer using) a traditional metronome.
+I have a Wittner model and I always recommend Wittner when people ask which metronome to buy if they are looking for a traditional metronome.
 These classic clockwork metronomes are superbly built from the finest materials.
 I received mine as a gift and it sits on my piano looking lovely!

 You can find several Wittner models in my Metronome store at Amazon.com or my Metronome store at Amazon UK along with all the other metronomes recommended on this page...although you may find zZounds cheaper for the electronic models.